-This article is based on contributions from Martin Barrett, Craig Burlton, Graham Cooper and Luke Fisher.
-It is intended to supplement the basic information in the Vareo Owner's Manual that is provided with a new boat.
+These tips are intended to supplement the basic information in the Vareo Owner's Manual that is provided with a new boat.
 Please note that the information is provided in good faith and is for guidance only.
 Any related comments or suggestions would be gratefully received by the RS Association and should be directed to the Vareo Class Representative or Association Secretary (see www.rs-association.com for contact info.).